thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 * `AuthorTestClient` class repesents the REST Client of the Authors microservice.
 * `Test_GetAuthors` class repesents the JUnit test which will be executed for a test run.

+## The Java project configuration for the JUnit test using maven

+* Dependencies

 In the `pom.xml` file you need to add the JUnit depencencies.
 The `junit-jupiter-api` and the `junit-jupiter-engine` are the basics for the Unit tests.
 With the `junit-jupiter-params` depencency we can define later a parameterized test.